Lava from Spanish volcano heads toward sea; no injuries

 Authorities closed seven roads.

-Mariano Hernández, president of La Palma island, asked people to stay away from the eruption.
+Hernández, the head of the island's government, asked people to stay away from the eruption.

 “People should not come near the eruption site where the lava is flowing,” “We are having serious problems with the evacuation because the roads are jammed with people who are trying to get close enough to see it,” Hernández said.

-Note: This story has been corrected to show that Mariano Hernández is the head of the island’s government, not the mayor.